Antique jewelry object group: ring 'toi et moi'

 Theme: Toi et Moi ring - The French call this shape of rings "Toi et Moi" which means "You and me".

-Material: Two tones of precious metal, the main part being 18K pink gold and the white parts are either white gold or platinum. (touchstone tested)
+Material: Two tones of precious metal, the main part being 18K yellow gold and the white parts are either white gold or platinum. (touchstone tested)